Chapter 3. Caching and queueing system

 The benefits of deploying clustered Redis over standalone Redis include the following:

-• Data is automatically split across multiple nodes.
+• Data is automatically split across many nodes.

 • Data can be dynamically adjusted.

-• Automatic failover of the primary nodes is initiated during system failures.
+• Automatic failover of the primary nodes initiates during system failures.

-Therefore, if you need data scalability and automatic failover, deploy Ansible Automation Platform with a clustered Redis.
-For more information about scalability with Redis, refer to Scale with Redis Cluster in the Redis product documentation.
+For more information about scalability with Redis, see Scale with Redis Cluster in the Redis product documentation.

-For information on deploying Ansible Automation Platform with clustered Redis, refer to the RPM installation, Containerized installation, and Installing on OpenShift Container Platform guides.
+For more information about deploying Ansible Automation Platform with clustered Redis, see the RPM installation, Containerized installation, and Installing on OpenShift Container Platform guides.

 Disclaimer: Links contained in this information to external website(s) are provided for convenience only.
 Red Hat has not reviewed the links and is not responsible for the content or its availability.
 The inclusion of any link to an external website does not imply endorsement by Red Hat of the website or their entities, products or services.
 You agree that Red Hat is not responsible or liable for any loss or expenses that may result due to your use of (or reliance on) the external site or content.